 - Bleeding from the rectum

-- Abdominal pain
+- Belly pain

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 A rectal exam may also be done.

 Your waste products may be tested.
 This can be done with stool tests.